World War II Online: Re-release

 WWII Online completed a third retail release in 2005 under the new campaign title Battleground Europe.
 This new title was chosen because of legal considerations with the old title of Blitzkrieg, whose trademark was owned by another game.
 The Battleground Europe re-release was distributed across Europe in late 2005 and in the United States in early 2006 by the game's new publishers GMX Media (Europe) and Matrix Games (USA).
 WWII Online: Battleground Europe was largely a compilation of fixes already available through patches to the original game, but compared to the initial 2001 release, the game was drastically different due to these changes.

 In summer 2017, WWII Online was released on Steam Early Access.

-Retired developers

-Cornered Rat Software has a long tradition of honoring those who participated on the development team.
-This list shows the "call signs" of all RATS (or game developers) recognized by the team for their contributions.

-The list includes: Ahwulf, Airborne, Animal, Arradin, Bable, Badger, Blkhwk8, Bloo, Bmbm, Caligula, Caveman, Chkicker, Codec, Company0, Crawdad, Dekard, Doc, Dragon, Drloon, Edthehead, Elmo, Fogaban, Fohdron, Fredrik1, Frytiger, Gnache, Gophur, Granik, Greatone, Greni, Gryf, Gvonpaul, Hallpass, Hawkmoon, Hicksey, Heavy265, Hoof, Hoss, Jaeger, Jammyman, Joker007, Jokerzwild, Kango, Kfs1, Killer, Kms, Krieger, Kyotee, LadyJ, Latham, Lindir, Maco, Martini, Maypol, Meat, Mediiic, Minnie, Mo, Monty, Motormouth, Mumbles, Newzguy, Rafter, Ramp, Rickb, Rogue, Salad, Scking, Sgtfury, Shef, Sherman, Shilling, Showkillr, Sideout, Snail, Snicker, Soloje, Squirm, Staffel, Stick, Sudz, Tadpole, Tater, Tgunr, TheChosn, Thunder, Tongue, Toto, TopD, Tragic, Trips, Troper, Vandal, Victarus, Vixen, Vozz, Waver25, Wickett, Wildhund, Xl2rippr, Zach and the others that may have been unintentionally missed.